Using respite care

 Adult day centers offer a place where the person with Alzheimer's can be with others in a safe environment.
 Staff leads planned activities, such as music and art programs.
 Transportation and meals are often provided.

-Residential facilities may offer the option for a stay overnight, for a few days or a few weeks.
+Long-term care communities may offer the option for a stay overnight, for a few days or a few weeks.
 Overnight care allows caregivers to take an extended break or vacation while the person with dementia stays in a supervised, safe environment.
 The cost for these services varies and is usually not covered by insurance or Medicare.

 Tip: Sometimes, a person with dementia may have difficulty adjusting to a new environment.
 Regular stays can allow the overall adjustment to become easier.